Ai-Akaishi/ResourceDimension/README.md

 ## How to Use

-Place this data pack in the `datapacks` folder of your world.
+Place this datapack in the `datapacks` folder of your world.
 The following two dimensions will be added:

 - `resource:overworld`